Watch Our FREE Training

-Wholesale Real Estate Salary: How Much Can You Make Wholesaling?
+Wholesale Real Estate Salary: How Much Do Wholesalers Really Make?

 How Much Do Real Estate Wholesalers Make?

-According to ZipRecruiter, as of Oct 2, 2023, the average annual pay for real estate wholesalers is $53,805 nationwide.
-However, when you understand the simple concepts of how wholesalers make their money, like house flippers, the sky’s the limit!
+According to ZipRecruiter, the average annual pay for real estate wholesalers is $55,699 nationwide.
+However, when you understand the simple concepts of how wholesalers make their money, such as finding distressed properties and negotiating deals, you can see how much a wholesaler makes.
+Like house flippers, the sky’s the limit!

-Whether full-time or part-time, the key is learning how to succeed with a proven process and a trusted guide to help you get started and keep you on track for financial success.
+Whether full-time or part-time, the key to achieving a solid wholesaling real estate salary is learning how to succeed with a proven process and a trusted guide to help you get started and keep you on track for financial success.

-Working smarter, not harder can help you earn a lot of money and succeed where others may fail.
-Successful real estate wholesalers create systems that help them find off-market real estate deals and connect with the right potential buyers.
+Working smarter, not harder, can help you earn a lot of money and succeed where others may fail.
+Successful real estate wholesalers create systems that help them find off-market real estate deals and connect with the right potential buyers, which ultimately determines how much they can make per deal.

 With an average wholesale assignment fee of around $10,000 per transaction, it doesn't take many deals to quickly earn a respectable income as a wholesaler.
-Even just closing one deal every two months, an amateur wholesale investor could make around $50,000 in their first year.
+Even just closing one deal every two months, an amateur wholesale investor could achieve a wholesaling salary of around $50,000 in their first year.

-While not expected right out the gate, it’s easy to find examples of annual wholesale real estate salaries of $240,000-$600,000 by selling 5-10 wholesale houses monthly.
+While not expected right out of the gate, how much you can make wholesaling real estate becomes evident when you find examples of annual wholesale real estate salaries ranging from $240,000 to $600,000 by selling 5-10 wholesale houses monthly.

 As stated, it may take several months to get in gear on a streamlined system that nets the amount you aim to achieve.
 Even when you have a gift for negotiation and connecting with people, much like being a real estate agent, there’s an art to achieving success in real estate investment.